Email: Biden Told Staff in Afghanistan to Fill Planes Without Vetting

-An email written by a U.S. diplomat and published online by Sen. Josh Hawley (R-MO) appeared to show there was no security vetting of those allowed to board United States military aircraft and evacuate Kabul as part of the Biden administration’s hastily called non-combatant evacuation operation.
+An email written by a U.S. diplomat and revealed by Sen. Josh Hawley (R-MO) indicated there was no security vetting of those allowed to board United States military aircraft and evacuate Kabul as part of the Biden administration’s hastily-called non-combatant evacuation operation.

-The email appeared to be sent from Gregory A. Floyd, whose LinkedIn profile said at the time of the NEO, he served as consul general at the U.S. Embassy in Afghanistan in Kabul.
-Sent on August 18, three days after the NEO was ordered, Floyd’s email said:
+The August 18, 2021, email from Gregory A. Floyd, whose LinkedIn profile showed he was consul general at the U.S. Embassy in Afghanistan in Kabul at the time of the NEO, said:

-Team, President Biden phoned Ambassador Wilson with the following directive about who to clear to board evacuation flights:
+President Biden phoned Ambassador Wilson with the following directive about who to clear to board evacuation flights:

 “1.
 Anyone with a valid form of ID should be given permission to go on a plane if the person plausibly falls into the categories we will evacuate U.S. citizens and [legal permanent residents] plus their immediate families, [local embassy staff] plus their immediate families, those entitled to an [Special Immigrant Visa], and Afghans at risk.